 Essential medical information will be different for each person.
-Although it may not seem relevant, knowledge of even the smallest medical detail could potentially save a life.
-Keeping an up-to-date and concise health record for yourself and your family members is strongly recommended for everyone.
+Although it may not seem relevant, knowledge of even the smallest medical detail could potentially provide critically helpful information.
+Keeping an up-to-date and concise health record for oneself and family members is strongly recommended for everyone.

-Some of the essential personal health records that should be kept in one's permanent file at home may include:
+Some of the essential personal health records that should be kept in one's permanent file at home may include the following:

-Medical data: Some medical data are also important to have in personal medical records.
-Some examples include any abnormal laboratory tests or examinations (blood counts, kidney and liver functions), heart catheterization and stents, pacemaker, chest
+- Medical data: Some medical data are also important to have in personal medical records.
+Some examples include any abnormal laboratory tests or examinations (blood counts, kidney and liver functions), heart catheterization and stents, pacemaker, chest X-ray, etc.

 - Children's information: You need to keep copies of your children's medical history as well.
 This should include not only all of the information above but also a record of their childhood immunizations.
 If the child is old enough, he or she should be encouraged to carry their own medical records and contact phone numbers.